sgvlug/website/content/posts/2007-09-13-september-2007-meeting.md

 definitive book on trixbox, "trixbox Made Easy."
 Today, Kerry is the senior
 product development manager for trixbox at Fonality.
 Kerry regularly speaks at trade shows, user groups, and radio programs.
-He is also the publisher of both http://www.voipspeak.net and http://www.asterisktutorials.com.
+He is also the publisher of both http://www.voipspeak.net and http://www.asterisktutorials.com [dead].
 Kerry is an
 avid amateur photographer who writes tutorials and product reviews for his
 photography blog site at http://L7Foto.com.